hossamfattah/ml/README.md

 CoffeeHouse               217

 car                     12576

 ----------------------------

 2- For any missing data, we willed it up with the string "-1"

 3- We found that about 56.84% of all drivers accepted the coupon given to them.

-4- The following coupons are given to drivers and with "Coffee House" coupons are the highest accepted while "Restaurant (20-50)" are the least accepted.
+4- The coupon "Coffee House" is the highest accepted coupon while the coupon "Restaurant (20-50)" is the least accepted.

 5- With the temperature as a factor, coupons are accepted the most when the temperature is 80 degrees